-New nuclear medicine procedures have been developed that can diagnose diseases non-invasively - providing information that cannot be acquired with other imaging technologies - and can deliver targeted treatments.
+New nuclear medicine procedures have been developed that can diagnose diseases non-invageted treatments.
 Overall, the use of nuclear medicine procedures is expanding rapidly, especially as new imaging technologies, such as positron emission tomography/computed tomography (PET/CT) and single photon emission computed tomography/computed tomography (SPECT/CT) continue to improve the accuracy of detection, localization and characterization of disease.